You are here

 - Ask the students to put the items in order from the most important to the least important.

-- Make sure they discuss it together and are able to defend their choices.
+- Make sure they discuss it together and are able to justify their choices.

-- After the groups have decided you might like to join two groups together so they compare and justify their choices.
+- After the groups have decided you might like to join two groups together so they compare and justify their choices to each other.
 You could also award points to the group that has the best plan and the best justification for their choices.

 To follow this up you could ask the students to imagine the school of the future and design their own school.
 Offer them unlimited funds and see what they can produce.